Solar-powered cars

 Thema:

 Electricity will power the next generation of transportation technology.
 Electric cars, buses, trucks, and other vehicles can be made more sustainable with longer ranges and more autonomy with on-board solar power.
-Solar-powered cars are being introduced to the market with TNO at heart of the technology development and validation.
+Solar-powered cars are being introduced to the market with TNO at the heart of the technology development and validation.

 Benefits of solar-powered cars